krussll/etsysimplicity/_posts/2019-04-05-ultimate-guide-to-weight-control.md

 Let's take a look at each in more detail.

-### Vary arm speed
+### Pendulum swing - Vary arm speed

-Otherwise known as the Ezra Wyth method, the bowler controls all changes in weight through their arm speed.
+Otherwise known as the Ezra Wyth method, the bowler controls all changes in weight through their arm speed, with their arm acting like a pendulum.
 All other aspects of the delivery are the same.
 This includes the height of the start point, the size of step, and follow through.

 A fundamental aspect of weight control is consistently.
 Removing as many variables as possible helps your internal computer calculate the required weight.
 This is the ideal method to help.

 The main issue comes with the strength required to reach on heavy greens.
 Finding a stance, and a step length which works for all conditions can be tricky, and some kind of strength training may be required to help give you that extra range.

-### Vary Step
+### Delivery stance - Vary Step

 The other option is you adjust your action to change weight.
 For example, if a bowler is consistently short, they can stand taller in their stance, or bring the back swing higher, or in extreme cases bending the elbow and flexing the fingers can help get extra length.